MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-install-distribute.md

 * After you update the workspace, you need to *update the app* to apply changes from the workspace to the organizational app.
 * Overwriting keeps configured parameters and authentication.
 After update, an automatic dataset refresh starts.
 During that time the organizational app, reports, and dashboards present the *sample data* experience.
   ![Sample data](media/service-template-apps-install-distribute/power-bi-sample-data.png)
 * Overwriting always presents sample data until the refresh is complete.
-If  the template app author  made changes to the dataset or parameters users of the workspace and app will see the *sample data* experience.
+If the template app author made changes to the dataset or parameters, users of the workspace and app continue to see the *sample data* experience.
 * Overwriting never deletes **new** reports or dashboard added to the workspace, it will overwrite according to the changes made by the author.

 >[!IMPORTANT]